EnigmaCurry/d.rymcg.tech/README.md

 * [Traefik](traefik)
 * [whoami](whoami)

-If you want integrated OAuth authentication for all apps, install these next:
+If you want a git host + OAuth identity server, install these next:

 * [Gitea](gitea)
 * [traefik-forward-auth](traefik-forward-auth)